 Additionally, citric acid can be added to give tanginess to fruit-flavored licorice candy.
 Natural and artificial colors are used to give red licorice (and other fruity licorice) their vibrant colors.

 More recently, in the United States and Australia, similar types of licorice have been introduced in a wide variety of colors and flavors including apple, mango, and watermelon - just to name a few.
 Licorice.com provides similar delicious treats with the Australian Mix coming in the flavors of fruity mango, sweet strawberry, and mouth-watering green apple!
+Don't forget to check out our entire Australian licorice collection!

 None of these have the traditional black licorice flavor.
 However, the rest of the ingredients and the manufacturing process are the same for fruit-flavored licorice as with traditional licorice.